chijiokeegbo/javaScript1/README.md

 # javaScript1
-using vanilla javascript for image slider projects
+using vanilla javascript for image slider for fashion and design web projects.